johnnyiller/johnnyiller.github.io/_posts/2015-8-26-debugging-a-resque-background-job.markdown

 {% endhighlight %}

-When your job executes it will launch into the debugger from there you inspect variable and otherwise follow the code execution path.
+When your job executes it will launch into the debugger from there you can inspect variables and follow the code execution path.
 Here is a [cheatsheet](http://fleeblewidget.co.uk/2014/05/byebug-cheatsheet/) to get you started.

 If you found this article helpful then please leave a comment.